dns-violations/dnsflagday/README.md

-This is the repository for the EDNS workaround removal flag day!

 What is happening?
 ==================
 The current DNS suffers from unnecessary delays and an inability to deploy new features.
 To remediate these problems, vendors of DNS software [BIND (ISC)](https://www.isc.org/blogs/end-to-bandaids/),